-Grace Polaris believes that since the very word “baptism” literally means “to dip” or “to immerse,” that is what we should do.
+We believe that because the very word “baptism” literally means “to dip” or “to immerse,” that is what we should do.
 We believe that baptism by triune immersion communicates precisely what Jesus meant baptism to symbolize.
-Baptism at Grace is a joyful event as our family joins the one being baptized in celebrating his or her confession.
+Baptism at Grace is a joyful event as our family joins the one being baptized in celebrating his or her confession of faith.

 Heaven is bigger than any of us or all of us put together.
 So why sign on the dotted line at a local church?
 Membership is an official tie with other people in the name of Christ.
 It is an agreement of cooperation and responsibility, your voluntary commitment to minister.
 Like brothers and sisters in a home, members in a church are related.
 They have agreed to be united by common consent to some important biblical beliefs and goals.
 Membership is the basis for church and pastoral care for you from the rest of the church.